cpt-max/MonoGame-Shader-Samples/README.md

-# Tesselation and Geometry Shader for MonoGame
+# Tessellation and Geometry Shader for MonoGame

 ![Screenshot](/Screenshot.jpg?raw=true)

-This sample uses a very simple hull and domain shader to tesselate a single input triangle into many sub triangles.
+This sample uses a very simple hull and domain shader to tessellate a single input triangle into many sub triangles.
 Each sub triangle is then passed into a geometry shader to generate even more triangles along it's edges, which creates a wireframe-like effect.

-A more real-world tesselation sample based on quad patches can be found in the [Edge-rounding branch](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/edgerounding) of this repository.
+A more real-world tessellation sample based on quad patches can be found in the [Edge-rounding branch](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/edgerounding) of this repository.

 ### Build for OpenGL
 - Open ShaderTestGL.csproj.